On the Northcott property for special values of L-functions: Special values inside the critical strip

 \subsection{Abelian varieties}

-In this section, we investigate the possible Northcott property of the special value at the integer $s = 1$ of the $L$-functions $L(A,s) := L(\underline{H}^1(A),s)$ associated to abelian varieties $A$ defined over a number field $F$.
+In this section, we investigate the possible Northcott property of the special value at the integer $s = 1$ of the $L$-functions $L(A,s) := L(H^1(A),s)$ associated to abelian varieties $A$ defined over a number field $F$.
 The main outcome of the discussion is that even assuming the Birch and Swinnerton-Dyer conjecture, it is not possible, so far, to prove a Northcott property in this case.
-According to the heuristics of Watkins about elliptic curves $E$ over $\mathbb{Q}$ (see \cite{Watkins_2008}), one is in fact lead to the conclusion that the Northcott property for $L^*(E,1)$ could be unlikely to hold in general. \\
+According to the heuristics of Watkins about elliptic curves $E$ over $\mathbb{Q}$ (see \cite{Watkins_2008}), one is in fact led to the conclusion that the Northcott property for $L^*(E,1)$ could be unlikely to hold in general.

 We note that it is not clear whether we can expect a similar Northcott property as in the case of the special values $\zeta_F^\ast(0)$ which we considered in the previous section.
 First of all, if we want to follow the strategy that we used in the previous section, we should relate the special value $L^\ast(A,1)$ to some regulator determinant.
 This relation was given by the class number formula \eqref{eq:CNF} in the case of the special value $\zeta^\ast_F(0)$ studied in the previous section, and was thus unconditional.
-On the other hand, $L^\ast(A,1)$ is related to a regulator determinant by conjectural equality
+On the other hand, the celebrated conjecture by Birch and Swinnerton-Dyer (see (1.5) page 418 and (B) page 419 of \cite{ta66}) predicts that $L^\ast(A,1)$ is related to a regulator determinant $R_{A/F}$ by the equality